 The advent of Islam dates back to the 7th Century.
 It is said that that St. Ubaidullah while praying at Mecca fell asleep.
 He dreamt that Prophet Mohammed wanted him to go the island of Amini to propagate Islam.
 He propagated Islam but this enraged the headmen of the island and he was ordered to exit at once.
 The arrival of the Portuguese in India again made Laccadives an important place for seafarers.
 They plundered the islands.
 The finely spun coir was required for ships.
 The plunderers forcibly landed at Amini to procure coir.
 It is said that the islanders killed them by poisoning and thus came the end of the Portuguese invasion.
-Even after conversion of people of these islands to Islam, sovereignty remained in the hands of the Hindu Rajah of Chirakkal for years.
-In the middle of 16th Century, the Administration of the island passed on to the Muslim house of Arakkal of Cannanore.
+Even after conversion of people of these islands to Islam, sovereignty remained in the hands of the Hindu Raja of Chirakkal for years.
+In the middle of 16th Century, the Administration of the island passed on to the Muslim house of Arakkal of Cannanore (Arakkal Palace).
 The Arakkal rule was oppressive and unbearable.

-So in 1783, the islanders went to Tipu Sultan at Mangalore and requested him to take over the Administration of Amini group of islands.
+So in 1783, the islanders went to Tipu Sultan, King of Mysore at Mangalore and requested him to take over the Administration of Amini group of islands.
 Tipu Sultan at that time was on friendly terms with Beebi of Arakkel and after negotiations; the islands of Amini group were handed over to him.
-In 1854 all the remaining islands were handed over to the East India Company for Administration.
-So, came the British rule.
+In 1854 all the remaining islands were handed over to the British East India Company for Administration, so, came the British rule.
 The seizure of the islands by the British is an example of the political manipulations of the British to establish their supremacy in India.
 They were interested only in their political advancements than in ideally governing the people.